LLM Providers¶

 OLLAMA_ENDPOINT=http://localhost:11434

-Commit a template for other developers:
+Commit a template (.env.example) for collaborators:

 # .env.example — Safe to commit